jreznick/homecore/README.md

 # homecore

-These are some core utilities I lean on repeatedly here at home.
+These are some core utilities I wrote for myself because I lean on them repeatedly here at home.

 - `__auth__` database secrets file
 - `__env__` env file for setting absolute disk pathing independent of apps